mattfreer/vagrant-docker/README.md

 vagrant-docker
 ==============

-A vagrant provision of a base ubuntu 12.04 (3.8 kernel) with docker already installed
+A vagrant provision of a base ubuntu 14.04

 This is just a wrapper for the vagrant docker image at: https://oss-binaries.phusionpassenger.com/vagrant/boxes/